-- If you do not have Oracle Database installed or you do not want Oracle Application Server to use any of your existing Oracle Databases, the Oracle Universal Installer lets you install Oracle Application Server with its own Oracle Database.
-This database is populated with the metadata that Oracle Application Server needs in order to run. - If you want Oracle Application Server to use an existing Oracle Database, do the following: - 1.
-From the Oracle Application Server installation media, run Oracle Application Server Repository Creation Assistant to populate your database with the metadata that Application Server needs. - 2.
+- If you do not have Oracle Database installed or you do not want Oracle Application Server to use any of your existing Oracle Databases, then Oracle Universal Installer lets you install Oracle Application Server with its own Oracle Database.
+This database is populated with the metadata that Oracle Application Server needs to run correctly. - If you want Oracle Application Server to use an existing Oracle Database, then do the following: - 1.
+From the Oracle Application Server installation media, run Oracle Application Server Repository Creation Assistant to populate your database with the metadata that Oracle Application Server needs. - 2.
 Install the remaining Oracle Application Server components by following the instructions in the Oracle Application Server Installation Guide.

-How can I administer and monitor my Oracle Database products?
+How do I administer and monitor my Oracle Database products?